sisrfeng/coc-wiki/Install-coc.nvim.md

 Another useful command is `:CocInfo`, after service started, you can use it get some useful information about the service.

+## Install extension for programming languages you use daily

+For example, for generic web-development consider `:CocInstall coc-tsserver coc-json coc-html coc-css`

+For Python `:CocInstall coc-python`

+For PHP `:CocInstall coc-phpls`

+For more information check out [Using coc extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions)

 ## Optional install watchman for file watching

 For feature [workspace_didChangeWatchedFiles](https://microsoft.github.io/language-server-protocol/specification#workspace_didChangeWatchedFiles) to work, you will need to install [watchman](https://facebook.github.io/watchman) by following https://facebook.github.io/watchman/docs/install.html.